SuperNOVAS v1.5

 double *restrict ra,

-Computes the astrometric place of a star, referred to the ICRS without light deflection or aberration, at date 'jd_tt', given its catalog mean place, proper motion, parallax, and radial velocity.
+Computes the astrometric place of a star, as would be seen by a non-moving observer at the current location of the geocenter, referred to the ICRS without light deflection or aberration, at date 'jd_tt', given its catalog mean place, proper motion, parallax, and radial velocity.

 Notwithstanding the different set of return values, this is the same as calling place_star() with a NULL observer location and NOVAS_ICRS as the system, or place_icrs() for an object that specifies the star.